 This preassembled keyboard is a pricey way to get an ortholinear board with no assembly required.

 Drop.com (formerly Massdrop) sells a version of this design, too, but it requires a bit of assembly.
 You’ll need to find your own compatible mechanical switches (which isn’t difficult).
-The kit costs just $110, and the sold-separately switches (you’ll want at least 48) will be $30-60 more, depending on what you choose.
+The kit costs just a little more than a hundred bucks, and the sold-separately switches (you’ll want at least 48) will be $30-60 more, depending on what you choose.
 Drop’s listing may go in and out, so don’t be surprised if it isn’t active when you check it.

 There’s one more fairly easy-to-find option: Koolertron.
 This company sells one-handed keyboards, also known as macro pads, in ortholinear layouts.
 Combine two of them and program them for the two sides of the keyboard, and you have a neat ortholinear board with an “ergonomic” split.
 The downside to this method is that you’ll need to buy two boards (which is still cheaper than any of the Planck options) and use two USB cords for the separate boards.